enkelmedia/NewsletterStudio-Documentation/content/package/3.0.0/concepts/themes.md

 Emails in Newsletter Studio is all based on a theme.
 The theme contains

-* HTML- templates (Razor) for the email and the controls.
 * Default settings for colors, font size and more.
+* HTML-templates (Razor) for rendering the email and controls.

 The default theme that is shipped with the package is based on best practices and provides a solid foundation for the rendering.